JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 Check and make sure that your terminal recognizes `mysql` now.
 You might still get a MySQL specific error, but that's okay--we will fix that in the next steps.

 Unfortunately, this fix only works temporarily.
 If you open a new terminal tab, you will have to do `export PATH...` again.
 To allow `mysql` to be a recognizable command every time, we will edit your computer's bash profile.
 Open the bash profile:
     ```shell
     $ nano ~/.bash_profile
     ```
-In the file, copy-paste this:
-    ```shell
-    # Set architecture flags
-    export ARCHFLAGS="-arch x86_64"
-    # Ensure user-installed binaries take precedence
-    export PATH=/usr/local/mysql/bin:$PATH
-    # Load .bashrc if it exists
-    test -f ~/.bashrc && source ~/.bashrc
-    ```
-The above code allows `mysql` to be recognized every time.
-Save the file, restart terminal, and it should work.

-## Step 2: Creating MySQL Users
-Now we are ready to use MySQL!
-Enter
-        ```
-        $ mysql -u root -p
-        ```